OSIRU97/Hello-world/README.md

 ## Online shopping cart
-How to setup and run shopping cart code.
+How to setup and run the above shopping cart code.

 ## Introduction
 This code was designed with QT designer and Python programming Language.